omihub777/japanese-lora-llm/README.md

 - [ ] Train / Eval Guanaco
 - [ ] Compare results so far
 - [ ] Add a generation interface
+- [ ] Add docstrings for each func/class
 - [ ] Upload delta weights(=lora adapters) on Hugging Face Hub
 - [ ] Support for MPT-7b
 - [ ] Support for LoRA-tuning for emb/head layers